Gladbeck hostage crisis: 18 August

+On A3, still followed by both police and the media, the hostage takers told their hostages that they would be let go at dawn.
+At this point, police officers in pursuit received orders to "act" i.e. arrest the perpetrators, with the lives of the hostages being "a risk to accept".
+Near Bad Honnef, a few kilometres before the state border between North Rhine-Westphalia and Rhineland-Palatinate, a police car driven by officer Willi Rupieper rammed the getaway car at 1:40 pm and rendered it immobile.
+Because the abductors' car had accelerated seconds before impact, the car was not tipped to the side as intended.
+Degowski had lost consciousness during the crash and Löblich ducked down in the legroom of the passenger seat.
+Rösner, lying prone on the front seats, exchanged fire with SEK.
+Officers fired 62 shots on the car.
+Hostage Ines Voitle was struck in the back by a police ricochet, but managed to escape the car.
+However, Silke Bischoff, was fatally shot in the heart and died.
+After five minutes of shooting, Rösner and Löblich surrendered by throwing their guns out the side window and were arrested shortly after.

 Aftermath

 On 22 March, 1991 Rösner and Degowski were pronounced guilty by the regional superior court of Essen and received life sentences.
 Löblich was sentenced to nine years.
 In 2002 the Higher Court in Hamm ascertained "guilt of a very serious nature" and Degowski's sentence was increased to 24 years.
 In 2004 the same Higher Court refused an application for parole and a request by Rösner to shorten his sentence.
 The court also declared a state of "preventive detention" ("Sicherungsverwahrung") and therefore Rösner is unlikely to be freed after the end of his sentence.